 AT&T TV Now

-AT&T TV Now is offered in five packages, starting with the Optimo Mas package at $86 for 90+ channels and going up to the Ultimate package at $135 for 125+ channels.
+AT&T TV Now is offered in five packages, starting with the Optimo Mas package for 90+ channels and going up to the Ultimate package for 125+ channels.
 Regardless of which package you choose, you can add on a variety of options like premium channels, international channels, sports channels and more.
 Their cloud DVR is included in all packages, so customers do not have to worry about storage space.

 T-Mobile TVision Home

-Generally, customers are most satisfied with fiber optic internet service.
+Generally, customers are most satisfied with fiber-optic internet service.
 Speeds are fast and tend to remain fast at peak times.
 Most fiber-optic internet providers also provide digital TV service, which is similar to the cable service most people are familiar with.
-Unfortunately, many people in the U.S. cannot get fiber internet service.
+Unfortunately, many people in the U.S. cannot yet get fiber internet service.
 While Google Fiber is the best-known fiber internet provider, Verizon, Frontier and AT&T are the largest fiber providers in the U.S. See more fiber providers here.

 If fiber is not in your area, you'll need to choose between cable and DSL.
 We generally recommend DSL if price is your primary concern.
-While speeds are generally lower, they're also more reliable during peak usage.
+While speeds are lower, they're also more reliable during peak usage.
 You may have to get TV through a satellite provider.
 See more DSL providers here.

 Cable is generally a better option if internet speed is your main concern or if you want to bundle TV and internet through the same provider.
-Note that while introductory prices (i.e., for the first 6-12 months) for cable and DSL will often look similar, cable internet and TV prices tend to jump after the introductory period.
+Note that while introductory prices (usually for the first 6-12 months) for cable and DSL will often look similar, cable internet and TV prices tend to jump after the introductory period.

 Fixed wireless internet

 If you can't get fiber, DSL or cable, try to find a fixed wireless internet provider.
 It's unlikely that you'll find TV service through a fixed wireless provider, but these providers offer internet that is faster and more reliable than satellite internet service.
-See more providers or read more about fixed wireless Internet here.
+See more providers or read more about fixed wireless internet here.

 If you can't get any of the above service types, your best bet is probably cellular service.
 Cell providers work through the same technology your phone uses.
-You can either use your phone as a hotspot (generally only good for temporary use) or purchase a cellular modem or modem/router combo that connects to your providers' 4G/LTE network.
+You can either use your phone as a hotspot (generally only good for temporary use) or purchase a cellular modem or modem/router combo that connects to your provider's 4G/LTE network.
 The major downsides to cellular internet are data caps, throttling (even on unlimited plans) and potentially spotty coverage.
 If you get no cell coverage at your home, you'll probably have to use satellite internet instead.

-As a last resort, almost everyone can get satellite internet service.
+Almost everyone can get satellite internet service.
 Satellite works for browsing and simple web/email usage, but the lag can make it frustrating to use.
 Online gaming is not suited for satellite internet, and streaming may not work.
 You may, however, be able to use something like the Netflix download feature to slowly download and then play video.
 Depending on your specific internet usage needs, satellite internet may be a feasible option for you if other higher speed options are not available.

 Offering internet through AT&T, DIRECTV gives customers the option to bundle internet and TV into one package.
-They offer six different bundle options ranging from $79 to $154 per month with a 12-month agreement.
+They offer three bundle options ranging from $89.99 to $109.99/mo. with a 12-month agreement.
 Within these bundles, you can get anywhere from 155 to 330 channels and an internet download speed of up to 100 Mbps.
 Check if DIRECTV is available in your area.

 Although a bit more limited in coverage area, RCN offers 15 package options for internet and TV bundles.
-Packages range from $39.99 to $119.99 per month with anywhere from 70 to 295 channels.
+Packages range from $39.99 to $119.99/mo. with anywhere from 70 to 295 channels.
 Download speeds vary greatly by package from 50 Mbps to 1,000 Mbps.
 Check if RCN is available in your area.